 This ancient Chinese practice involves placing very fine needles at certain spots on your body.

 It’s thought to boost your body's ability to heal itself.
 It has helped some men.
 But more research is needed to prove it really works.

 Some scents, like lemon, may help improve your mood.
 And that may put you in the mood.

 Herbs and Supplements

-- Ginseng and saw palmetto are two popular herbs whose claims regarding erectile function have yet to be well proven.
+- Ginseng and saw palmetto: Their claims regarding ED have yet to be proven.

-- The amino acid arginine is being studied and may show promise in some cases of erectile dysfunction, but more research is needed.
+- Arginine: This amino acid is being studied and shows promise.
+But more research is needed.